stackbit-projects/ct-gatsby-a5d15/src/pages/index.md

     image: images/hero.png
     image_alt: App preview
     title: A better way to block calls with Cisco UC.
-    content: >-
+    content: >
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Call Telemetry is the first Cisco UC real-time policy engine to block, whitelist, alert, and more in real-time.
     actions:
       - label: Learn More
         url: /features